Thursday, Sep 9 — Bishkek

 Friday, Sep 10 — Son-Kul Lake

 The alarm goes off at 9:30am.
 We are exhausted, still being on Istanbul time, meaning for us it 6:30am.
 Breakfast is satisfactor and we are soon on our way to a local bazaar to buy some warm clothes.
 I find a blue Golunbia jacket and some socks and Zara buys a fleece top and trainers.
 And we hit the road.

-We driver for what seems like four or five hours, over the gorgeous Kalma Ashuu pass (3,400 meters / 11155') and down to Song Köl lake.
+We drive for what seems like four or five hours, over the gorgeous Kalma Ashuu pass (3,400 meters / 11155') and down to Song Köl lake.
 We pull into the Ak-Sai yurt camp and unloud our gear into yurt #3, which features a nice view of the blue lake in the distance.
 The weather is about 2 degrees Celsius so we all change into our warm clothes.
 Dinner at 7:30 consists of besh bar mak, aka: 5-finger pasta (thin spaghetti noodles, beef and broth), shor pah (beef soup), salad, tea, buiscuts and sweets.